 - Moisturising more frequently

-- Avoiding waxing any part of the skin whilst on the treatment
+- Extra care needs to be taken during waxing any part of the skin whilst on the treatment

-- Avoiding Iaser treatment, dermabrasion, chemical peels, tattoos, piercings and non-emergency surgery whilst on this treatment (unless advised by your dermatologist).
+- Avoiding Iaser treatment, dermabrasion, chemical peels, and non-emergency surgery whilst on this treatment (unless advised by your dermatologist).

 Other less common side effects may include: